404EdNotFound/Typewriter-Application/README.md

 # Please Read before viewing all files

 # Typewriter-Application
-This is a UI Interface of a Typewriter written in Python
+This is a UI Interface of a Typewriter written in Python with a Real Time Word and Character Counter.
+Useful for typing anything expressive or random.

 # Features
 * Class for managing functoinality of the Typing Test